Naval Operations Command (Ireland)

-Naval Operations Command is the principal command component of the Irish Naval Service responsible for all day-to-day activities of the service, both at sea and on shore.
-One of three major command components of the NS this command is responsible for overseeing the work and mission objectives of all Irish naval vessels at sea who report directly to Naval Operations Command at Naval Base Haulbowline.
+Naval Operations Command (NOC) is the principal command component of the Irish Naval Service responsible for all day-to-day activities of the service, both at sea and on shore.
+One of three major command components of the Naval Service (NS) this command is responsible for overseeing the work and mission objectives of all Irish naval vessels at sea who report directly to Naval Operations Command at Naval Base Haulbowline.
 The command is a direct subordinate to Naval Headquarters (NHQ) and is overseen by Officer Commanding Naval Operations Command (OCNOC).
 The OCNOC reports directly to the head of the Irish Naval Service, the Flag Officer Commanding Naval Service (FOCNS).

 Operations HQ

 At the heart of Naval Operations Command is the Naval Operations HQ, which coordinates all the work of the NOC.
 Under it falls three sections: Intelligence and Fisheries, Fleet Operational Readiness Standards and Training (FORST) and Shore Operations.

 Intelligence and Fisheries

 This section oversees naval intelligence and fisheries surveillance.
 Bodies within this section include: